axefx/axefx.github.io/content/sample-posts/03–06-2020-Property-Values-Analysis/index.md

 ## Average Prices

 In the accessor records, I found out of the different types of use cases that 97% were specifically used for Single Family Residences.
+When used as a family residence, I found that the building types were 25% were condos and 72% Single Family Residence type.

 <div style="float:left;padding:0px 5px">